hinmfm/PBI-Projects/PROJECT 2: HR ANALYTICS/README.md

 My assumptions based on the analysis of terminated employees.
 I found that most terminated staff have salary below average, or to be precise, 79 out of 104 employees.
 More than a half of terminated employees, which is 54, are paid lower than their department's average salary.
 A notable detail is that 96 out of 104 terminated employees have a below-average performance score, which is an approximation of 4 (4.02).
 More than half of the staffs who work for Amy Dunn, Webster Butler & Kissy Sullivan also terminated their contract, which is also noteworthy.

 Therefore, I combine conditions as aforementioned to find likely termination, assuming a probability of 70%, as there is little connection among these conditions.
 I would analyse better and clearer given a better dataset and criteria, such as performance score and employee satisfaction being decimal number or of 'float' type.

+## Ending

+If you make it here, thank you very much.
+Under 4 years is the amount of time have i been a senior student at National Economics University, with a passion in data analytics and visualization, and also in English.

+Not gonna lie, I dream of nothing but to disseminate my knowledge to people and devote everything i could to the company i work for.
+Gonna assume that this project has a total working time of 22 hours, yet flaws can still be found.
+And due to this, I am open to suggestions and advice.
+Nonetheless, i express my gratitude towards ones who made it here.

+Thank you very much.